-\citet{qiu2011does} have discovered that BKT would consistently over-predict a student's answers when a day or more had elapsed since her last response.
-The reason behind is that BKT assumes that student performance is the same no matter how much time has passed.
-To consider how student performance declines with time, these authors proposed a BKT-Forget model, which hypothesized that students may forget as days go by.
-In the BKT-Forget model, a time node is added to specify which parameters should be affected by a new day and the new day node is fixed with a prior probability of 0.2.
-The parameter $forget\_n$ is introduced to represent the forgetting rate on a new day, while $forget\_s$ denotes the forget ting rate on the same day.
-However, although BKT-forget does consider the decline in student performance, it can only model forgetting occurred on a time scale of days.
-To model the continuous decay of knowledge as time progresses, \citet{nedungadi2015incorporating} incorporated forgetting into BKT based on the assumption that learned knowledge decays exponentially over time \citep{loftus1985evaluating}.
+\citet{qiu2011does} discover that BKT consistently overestimates the accuracy of students' answers when a day or more had elapsed since {their previous responses.} The underlying reason is that BKT assumes that student performance will remain the same regardless of how much time has passed.
+To consider how student performance declines with time, they propose a BKT-Forget model, which hypothesizes that students may forget information they have learned as days go by.
+In the BKT-Forget model, a time node is added to specify which parameters should be affected by a new day and the new day node is fixed with a prior probability of 0.2. {It also introduced parameters to represent the forgetting rate on a new day and denote the forgetting rate on the same day.} However, although BKT-forget does consider the decline in student performance, it can only model forgetting that occurs over the time scale of days.
+To model the continuous decay of knowledge as time progresses, \citet{nedungadi2015incorporating} incorporate forgetting into BKT based on the assumption that learned knowledge decays exponentially over time \citep{loftus1985evaluating}.
 An exponential decay function is thus utilized to update the knowledge mastery level.
-These authors further assumed that the chance of forgetting will increase if a student does not practice the knowledge concepts within 30 days.
-Moreover, \citet{khajah2016deep} introduced an approach that counts the number of intervening trials and treats each as an independent opportunity for forgetting to occur.
+They further assumed that the chance of forgetting will increase if a student does not practice the knowledge concepts within 30 days.
+Moreover, \citet{khajah2016deep} introduce an approach that counts the number of intervening trials and treats each as an independent opportunity for forgetting to occur.